-While these options are likely tempting if you need access to liquid cash in the very near future, make sure you consider the drawbacks of both of these types of loan programs before you dive in head first, and know that these aren’t the only equity release options out there; there is an alternative to reverse mortgages or HELOCs, and you can find it right here with EasyKnock.
+While these options are likely tempting if you need access to liquid cash in the very near future, make sure you consider the drawbacks of both of these types of loan programs before you dive in headfirst, and know that these aren’t the only equity release options out there; there is an alternative to reverse mortgages or HELOCs, and you can find it right with a sale-leaseback.

 Reverse Mortgage Pitfalls